danishapoo7/Integration-of-snort-with-wazuh/README.md

 ```

 ### 2. Wazuh Server Setup
-- Install Wazuh Manager, Indexer, and Dashboard on Linux
+- Install Wazuh Manager, Indexer, and Dashboard on Linux or install wazuh ova in virtual machine.
 - Verify all services are running

 ### 3. Wazuh Agent Setup